amandakt/amandakt.github.io/README.md

 ## My Personal Website

 ### Description
-A website built to display my skills, projects, interests, and other experiences and facts about me to employers and other people who are interested in tech and design!
+A website built to display my skills, projects, interests, and other experiences and facts about me to employers and others who are interested in tech and design!